-If you look at what happened in the 2008 financial crises, however, this belief is questionable.
-While homeownership has its benefits and may be right for you, renting can have several advantages as well, including:
+If you look at what happened in the 2008 financial crisis, however, this belief is questionable.
+While homeownership has its benefits and may be right for you, renting can have several advantages over buying, including:

 When you buy property, you plow a lot of money into it.
 There’s the down payment, typically around 20% of the cost of the home, plus settlement fees (appraisal fees, financing fees, title insurance, transfer tax, escrow) that often range from about 2 to 6% of the purchase price.
 So if you’re buying a $200,000 house, you could be tying up over $50,000 in cash.